charlottegiseleweil/pdm_report/src/03_Litt_review.md

 1. A basic cell-by-cell comparison method measures simply the **overall agreement**, by calculating the portion of cells that agree between two maps:
 (Cell-by-cell level of agreement) = (Number of direct matched cells between 2 maps) / (Total number of cells in map)

-3. Kappaindexofagreement(KIAorCohen’sKappa)isastatisticmeasuringcon- cordance between categorical items.
-This technique has proven efficient for cell-by-cell comparisons of spatial data (Manson, 2005), as long as patterns and locations of changes are not involved (Kuhnert, Voinov, & Seppelt, 2005).
-Some variants have been developped to adress the quantity and the location fit (points 2 and 3 below) as well [TODO?
-(Hagen, 2003) and (Pontius & Gilmore Pontius, Robert, 2000) ) It is more robust than a percent agreement because it takes into account the agreement occuring by chance.
-KAPPA = (p0 - pe)/(1 - pe) with p0 being the proportion of units agreeing, and pe the proportion of units expected to agree by chance (i.e the hypothetical probability of chance agreement).
-Complete agreeement results in KAPPA = 1.
-(Cohen, 1960).

-4. Thequantityfitinformsonthenumberofcellsthatchangedfromonecategory to another, offering an overall comparison on the quantity of each category: [todo @ Pontius2002 cf Kuhnert2005] (Quantity fit) = 1 - 1/( (Total number of cells in map) * sum(all categories) abs(a1i - a2i) where aki is the number of cells assigned to category i, in map k. (k appartient 1,2) TODO FORMULA ! (see Kuhnert formula 2)

 1. **Kappa index of agreement** (KIA or Cohen's Kappa) is a statistic measuring concordance between categorical items.
 This technique has proven efficient for cell-by-cell comparisons of spatial data [@Manson2005], as long as patterns and locations of changes are not involved [@Kuhnert2005].
 Some variants have been developped to adress the quantity and the location fit (points 2 and 3 below) as well ([@Hagen2003] and [@Pontius2000] ) It is more robust than a percent agreement because it takes into account the agreement occuring by chance.
 KAPPA = (p0 - pe)/(1 - pe) with p0 being the proportion of units agreeing, and pe the proportion of units expected to agree by chance (i.e the hypothetical probability of chance agreement).
 Complete agreeement results in Kappa = 1 [@Cohen1960].
 1. The **quantity fit** informs on the number of cells that changed from one category to another, offering an overall comparison on the quantity of each category: [todo @ Pontius2002 cf Kuhnert2005]
 . !
 LATEXequation (see src_drafts_formula)where LATEXa_{ki} is the number of cells assigned to category i, in map k. (k LATEXappartient 1,2), N the total number of cells in map and C means all categories.